Resources

 FortifyMIS

-Fortify Management Information System (FortifyMIS) is an online data collection and aggregation approach for fortification monitoring
+Fortify Management Information System (FortifyMIS) is an online data collection and aggregation approach for food fortification monitoring

 FortifyMIS is an online data collection and aggregation approach for fortification monitoring.
 The Management Information System (MIS) provides an improved means for food producers and government inspectors to monitor the quality of fortified products while providing decision makers with timely information to improve program performance.